ianb/personal-history-archive/docs/activity-schema.md

 `hasCookie`: the request contained a `Cookie` header.
 (TODO)

+`scrolled`: true if the user has scrolled, false if not, null if we couldn't detect.
+(TODO)

+`formInteraction`: true if the user interacted with any form elements, false otherwise, null if we couldn't detect.
+(TODO)

 #### Derived:

 This information can be calculated from the above information...
 (All TODO)